AlexiaDelorme/project-spacex/testing/TESTING.md

 **Test result:** Successful :white_check_mark:

 ###### Feature 14 - Profile page
-Profile page for users with an account that should display their:
-- passenger details
-- contact details
-- option to change their password

 **Test scenario:**
 - [x] Try to access the url while being logged out, confirm that you get redirected back to the login page.